natron-io/tenant-api/README.md

 `INGRESS_COST` - Cost of ingress in your currency *optional* (default: 1.00 for 1 ingress)

 ### resource quotas
+It will get the resource quotas defined in the tenant namespace with the exact name of the tenant.
 ## labels

 ### resource quotas